FREQUENTLY ASKED QUESTIONS

 Today, more than half of all workers in the greater Lake Tahoe region do not live here.
 Home prices have increased 35% since 2020, now averaging $875,000.
 To put this into perspective, a person or couple would need a combined annual income of $130,562 ($63 per hour, full time) to afford the average priced home.
 The lack of affordable housing for local workers impacts qualify of life, leads to longer commute times, and poses a risk to local essential services.

-The Destination Stewardship Plan is working closely with on-going regional affordable housing initiatives, including those listed below.
+The Destination Stewardship Plan has worked closely with on-going regional affordable housing initiatives, including those listed below.

 Housing Assessment and Action Plan